foxford/conference/docs/src/api/rtc/connect.md

 intent | String | read       | `write` or `read`.

 ## Unicast response

-If successful, the response payload contains a **Real-Time Connection Handle Identifier**.
+If successful, the response payload contains an empty JSON object.